offbyone/ideas/content/old/asides/up-on-arms.md

 I hurt in ways I didn't know were possible.
 It's better today, but yesterday evening I could barely hold the shopping basket.
 That being said, it was fun, and I think I'll do it again.

 In (m)other news, it's Mothers' day.
 Which means I'm feeding *her*, not the other way around.
-I'm making a dinner as I write this, which is\... weird.
+I'm making a dinner as I write this, which is... weird.
 I'm still not a cook, even at the most desperate of times.
 I hope this works out.